GudiseMeghana/LICENSE-PLATE-RECOGNITION-FOR-DETECTING-STOLEN-VEHICLES/README.md

 # 🔍 License Plate Recognition for Detecting Stolen Vehicles

 A real-time, intelligent system that detects license plates from vehicle images/videos and cross-verifies them against a stolen vehicles database.
-Built using YOLOv8, PaddleOCR, and Streamlit, this project aims to enhance security and surveillance applications through automated number plate recognition (ANPR).
+Built using YOLOv8, PaddleOCR, and Streamlit, this project provides a user-friendly interface for efficient license plate recognition and validation.

 ---